Khairul Azwan Harun

-Azwan has been vocal in championing the issues related to youth and the future generations of Malaysia.
+Azwan has expressed support for youth-related initiatives in Malaysia, such as promoting English-medium schools and interfaith dialogue.
 His progressive political views can be seen through various initiatives that he brought forward including supporting English medium school, organising interfaith dialogue, and becoming the chairman for Kuala Lumpur International Youth Discourse (KLIYD).
 He was the chairman for KLIYD for 2 consecutive years.

-Since 23 October 2013, he has been the Deputy Leader of UMNO Youth Wing and a member of UMNO Supreme Council chaired by the Party President.
+He was formerly the Vice Youth Chief of UMNO and a member of the UMNO Supreme Council chaired by the Party President.
 He won the post in the national party election with Khairy Jamaluddin who won the post of National Leader of UMNO Youth Wing.
 Prior to this, Azwan was the Leader of Barisan Nasional Perak Youth (the youth organisation of Malaysia's governing coalition), and the Head of the Perak State UMNO Youth Wing.
-At UMNO's grassroots level, he has held the post of Youth Chief for the Pasir Salak Division.
+At UMNO's grassroots level, he has held the post of Youth Chief and is currently the Division Chief of UMNO Pasir Salak.

 Personal background

-Azwan had his tertiary education at the International Islamic University Matriculation Kuala Lumpur, and his university education at Cardiff University of Wales in the United Kingdom and Open University Malaysia in the Kuala Lumpur.
-While at Cardiff, he graduated with a Bachelor degree in Accounting in 1999.
+Azwan had his tertiary education at the International Islamic University Matriculation Kuala Lumpur, and his university education at Cardiff University of Wales in the United Kingdom and Open University Malaysia in Kuala Lumpur.
+While at Cardiff, he graduated with a Bachelor's degree in Accounting in 1999.
 In 2007 he completed his Master degree in Management at Open University Malaysia.
-Azwan also successfully completed Leaders in Development Executive Course from Harvard Kennedy School, USA in 2014.
+Azwan also successfully completed the Leaders in Development Executive Course from Harvard Kennedy School, USA in 2014.

-After leaving university, Azwan started his career in 1999 with Ernst & Young, Chartered Accountants at Kuala Lumpur Office and held senior positions in Business Assurance and Corporate Recovery divisions.
-He was involved in Ernst & Young corporate advisory assignments at several public listed companies and GLC.
+After leaving university, Azwan started his career in 1999 with Ernst & Young, Chartered Accountants at the Kuala Lumpur Office and held senior positions in the Business Assurance and Corporate Recovery divisions.
+He was involved in Ernst & Young corporate advisory assignments at several publicly listed companies and GLC.

-Career Progress
+Career

 Azwan started his career in 1999 with Ernst & Young, Chartered Accountants at Kuala Lumpur Office and held senior positions in Business Assurance and Corporate Recovery divisions.
 He was involved in Ernst & Young corporate advisory assignments at several public listed companies and GLCs.
 He joined Perak State Government in 2004 and was appointed as CEO of Yayasan Bina Upaya Darul Ridzuan (YBUDR), a state charity foundation in 2010 until 2011.
 He is also an adjunct Lecturer of Management and Leadership at PETRONAS University of Technology.

 Azwan had also served as Chief of Staff at Perak Chief Minister's Office in 2009 until January 2010.
 After having served YBUDR as its founding CEO, Khairul Azwan has built his own corporate flagship namely Great Colour Group and continues to grow his group's business interest in energy, marine engineering, pharmaceutical and ICT.

 In sports, Azwan was the Deputy President of Perak Football Association and was Perak State Super League Team Manager from 2011 until 2013.